 When attempting to connect to GP using your certificates you will be met with this error.

-- Search for Keychain on Spotlight, click on the icon to open it
+- Search for Keychain on Spotlight, and click on the icon to open it

 - On the left-hand side, click on login and My Certificates